baotuyloan1/Microservice/Accounts/README.md

 ![img_6.png](img_6.png)
 3. Execute the docker command "docker build . -t baotuyloan1/accounts:241114"from the location where Dockerfile is present.
 This will generate the docker image based on the tag name provided.
 4. Execute the docker command "docker run -p 8080:8080 baotuyloan1/accounts:241114" to start the container.
 This will start the docker container based on the docker image name and port mapping provided

+**DISADVANTAGE OF Docker file**
+- the very first disadvantage is in order to write a Docker file, you need to be an expert of Docker concepts.
+Right now we have very basic Docker file where I have given very basic Docker instructions.
+- But in real projects, if your application is large, this simple Docker file may not work for you.
+So to convert your microservices a Docker image, you need to learn a lot of Docker concepts
+- And at the same time, apart from learning the concepts of Docker, you should also follow the best practices when you try to generate a Docker image.
+The best practices like your Docker image should be as small as possible.
+- And apart from these standards, we should also not ignore any security related concept.
+We should make sure our Docker image is perfectly secured and there are no security vulnerabilities inside our Docker image.

+=> So there is a lot of standards that you need to follow.

+- And in order to implement all these standards and in order to follow all these best practices, you need to put a lot of efforts, you need to learn Docker concept, you need to learn Docker best practices,  post that only you can implement all of them inside a Docker file.
+- If you have 100 different microservices, you need to maintain 100 different Docker files for them.
+And maintaining all these Docker files is another nightmare and there will be other challenges like versioning.
+- So there are many challenges that you are going to face with this approach. => Buildpacks and Google Job came into picture.